menenkel-dot/EP-STW20/replit.md

 2.  **Multi-child Support:** Parents can manage data for multiple children.
 3.  **Dashboard:** Provides an overview of upcoming events and important posts.
 4.  **Document Management:** Allows access to relevant forms and documents.
 5.  **Absence Reporting:** Parents can submit and manage absence notifications.
+Admins have overview of all absences from all children.
 6.  **Event Calendar:** Displays upcoming events and activities.
 7.  **Messages:** Enables secure parent-teacher communication with conversation threads.
-8.  **Notifications:** Bell icon with unread notification count.
+8.  **Notifications:** Bell icon with unread notification count, database-backed with 30-second polling.
+Automatic notifications created when:
+    - Parents report absences (admins notified)
+    - Messages are sent (conversation participants notified)
+    - Local optimistic notifications for immediate user feedback
 9.  **Role-based Access Control:** Differentiates permissions between Admin and Parent roles, with granular control over data access (e.g., child ownership validation for parents).
+10. **Admin User Management:** Admins can delete users from the system (Verwaltung section), with proper cascade deletion of all related data.

 ### System Design Choices
 - **Full-Stack Integration:** All frontend components are fully integrated with the backend APIs, removing all mock data dependencies.